The Stories from Ora Labora 1862 – 1898

 - Ora Labora – A Lost Colony In Michigan’s North – Part III – Part III of the Ora Labora story brings us to 1864.
 The rapid growth of the colony was costly and the society needs funds to grow.
 It was time for drastic measures.
 The raging war in the south was turning in the North’s favor.
 The colony was on borrowed time until the draft took effect.

-Our next installment of the Ora Labora legacy will take us to 1865 during the closing days of the civil war.
-The colony finds itself tumbling toward ruin yet more energetic colonists join the society.
+Our next installment of the Ora Labora legacy will take us beyond 1866 after the civil war.
+The colony finds itself tumbling toward ruin and its member look for something or someone to blame.
 The direction that the colony takes now is arguably the most critical for the next century of the thumb region.